untitled

 SR: Pardon me?

 Student G: I said what does it mean, idea[?] today you were talking about ??? having religious experience.
-And I was wondering what exactly is meant by that, and what value will we have in ??? life ???
+And I was wondering what exactly is meant by that, and what value will we have in religious life ???
 Or how does it ??? your life ???

 SR: I couldn't—I cannot hear you.